Why ‘The Rolling Stones, Now!’ is Their First Great U.S. Album

 Listen to the Rolling Stones Perform 'Little Red Rooster'

 Their cover of Willie Dixon's blues standard "Little Red Rooster" (made famous by Howlin' Wolf just four years earlier) may be the Stones' greatest stab at the genre.
 Guided by Brian Jones' wailing slide guitar, the group comes the closest it ever did, in both punchiness and allegiance, to replicating the American music they loved.
 (Jones also contributes the blazing harmonica solo that closes the song.)
 And "What a Shame," a Jagger-Richards carryover from The Rolling Stones No. 2, applies their blues lessons to an original that sounds remarkably like the real thing.

-While 12 x 5 charted higher (reaching No. 3; the follow-up made it to No. 5), The Rolling Stones Now! is the better album, a setup of sorts for Out of Our Heads, the first of the band's nine No. 1 LPs and the first to include more original compositions than covers.
+While 12 x 5 charted higher (reaching No. 3; their follow-up made it to No. 5), The Rolling Stones, Now! is the better album, a setup of sorts for Out of Our Heads, the first of the Stones' nine No. 1 LPs and the first to include more original compositions than covers.
 And the first real firing shot of their legend.

 They were still a few years – literally and symbolically – away from a late-decade string of masterpieces that carried them into the '70s and made them one of the biggest bands on the planet.
 But The Rolling Stones, Now! proved that they weren't just another British group playing around with American music.

 It lives, it breathes and it pulses.
 They feel it here.
 And so can you.